Tower: Data Structures in Quantum Superposition: : History-Independent Quantum Memory Allocation

-Classically, history independence is achieved through randomizing all addresses in a data structure.
-We define a \emph{statistical} formulation of history independence, adapted from~\citet{teague2001}:
+We now develop \emph{symmetrization}, the operation that \AllocatorName{} performs to modify the core allocation algorithm to guarantee history independence.
+A key idea is that classically, a \emph{statistical} form of history independence is achieved by making probabilistic choices in the data structure:

-\begin{definition}[Statistical History Independence] An abstract data structure implementation is \emph{statistically history independent} if and only if, when any two sequences of abstract operations yield equivalent data structures, then the distributions of their physical representations are identical. \end{definition}
+\begin{definition}[Statistical History Independence] An implementation of an abstract data structure is \emph{statistically history-independent} if and only if, when any two sequences of abstract operations yield equivalent data structures, then the distributions of their physical representations are identical. \end{definition}

-To choose new allocations uniformly at random, we initialize \texttt{hp} and the non-null addresses of the free list to a uniformly random permutation of $[1, \ldots, n]$.\footnotemark{} Doing so guarantees statistical history independence in the classical setting:
+\paragraph{Randomization} Conceivably, the core allocation algorithm of~\Cref{sec:allocator} may be made statistically history-independent by choosing new allocations uniformly at random.
+Doing so would require initializing the free list to a uniformly random permutation of the sequence $[\vPtr{}{1}, \ldots, \vPtr{}{m-1}]$.\footnote{Invoking randomness only at initialization means that an allocation immediately following a deallocation will yield the just-deallocated address.
+This correlation does not violate statistical history independence because the heap always remains in a uniformly random distribution over all possible choices of allocation sites.}

+\paragraph{Superposition} Statistical history independence guarantees a unique probability distribution for the physical representation of the heap.
+However, this property is insufficient for the support of quantum algorithms, since probability distributions do not exist on equal basis with superpositions in quantum mechanics --- interference only occurs between equal superpositions, not probability distributions, of program states~\citep{bell}.
+Thus, instead of randomization, \AllocatorName{} uses superposition to achieve full, rather than statistical, history independence for the heap.

+\paragraph{Symmetrization} A single time before the program executes, \AllocatorName{} initializes the free list to a uniform superposition of permutations by invoking a unitary operator that we call \emph{symmetrization}:

+The notation $\ket{1, \ldots, n}$ denotes a bit string of length $kn$ constituting the concatenation of the $k$-bit binary representations of the integers 1 through $n$.

-\begin{theorem} After any sequence of allocation and deallocation operations, the representation of the heap is statistically history-independent. \end{theorem}
+\begin{theorem} If the heap is symmetrized before program execution, then after any sequence of allocation and deallocation operations, the representation of the heap is history-independent. \end{theorem}